About the Briefing

 The One Big Beautiful Bill Act makes deep cuts to vital programs like healthcare, housing, food assistance, and education while giving huge tax breaks to billionaires and corporations.
 This legislation will make it harder to fund the services people need most and shifts significant administrative and eligibility burdens onto states, forcing them to either cut spending, use up emergency funds, or raise taxes.

-EOF, in conjunction with the Tax Funders Equity Network, will host the 2026 Budget and Tax Briefing on March 26-27, 2026, in Arlington, VA.
+EOF, in conjunction with the Tax Equity Funders Network, will host the 2026 Budget and Tax Briefing on March 26-27, 2026, in Arlington, VA.

 This two-day funder briefing begins with an Ideas Showcase (March 26) on visionary and actionable approaches to revenue generation and public benefit access, followed by an analysis of the federal and state budget and tax landscape and strategizing for what comes next (March 27).
 Together we will explore: